 An attempt to classify them using images was first created in the 1950’s by Dr. James Hamilton.
 It was a good scale that already could depict hair loss accurately.
 Dr. O’Tar Norwood improved it upon however, in the 1970’s.
 This further expanded the different stages of male pattern alopecia that made it easier to categorize its progression.

-The Norwood Hamilton Scale is often used by scalp micropigmentation professionals, usually for quotation purposes.
+The Norwood Hamilton Scale is often used by scalp micropigmentation professionals, usually for quotation purposes and to estimate how many sessions you will need.
 The scale is also used by hair transplant physicians, alongside the Ludwig Scale for hair loss in women, to diagnose a patient’s hair loss and assess its stage and likely progression.
 It has also aided the medical profession in other ways, such as assessing heart disease and prostate cancer.

 Knowing where you are on the Norwood Hamilton Scale will better facilitate your search for quotations.

 The different stages of the Norwood Hamilton Scale

 The first stage of the Norwood Hamilton Scale depicts scant to barely detectible hair loss.

 The frontal temporal region is starting to exhibit recession.
 There is a hypothetical line that exists just before the ears a few centimeters where the recession stops.
 The hair all over the head is still thick.
 Only the inward progression is apparent.